Blackboard (Faculty) - Tests, Surveys, and Pools: Create a Test or Survey

 Hover your mouse over the Create Question button.
 A drop-down menu will appear.
 Select the type of question you want to add.
 Multiple Choice questions are the most popular, so that is the question described below.

 Question Title: Optional.

 Question Text: Type in the question text or copy from a Word document and paste the text in the text box.
 Some browsers, like Firefox, will not allow you to use the paste tool.
 You will need to use the keyboard shortcut of Control (Ctrl) and V.

 Options: Select the option.

-- Answer Numbering: Select None, Arabic numerals, Roman numerals, upper case letters, or lower case letter.
+- Answer Numbering: Select None, Arabic numerals, Roman numerals, upper case letters, or lower case letters.

 - Allow partial credit

-- Show Answers in Random Order (this option is strong recommended as it is one of the options that deters cheating)
+- Show Answers in Random Order (this option is strongly recommended as it is one of the options that deters cheating)

 Answers: The template defaults to 4 answers.
-If you wish more, click on the "Number of Answers" drop down box and select the number of answers.
+If you want more, click on the "Number of Answers" drop-down box and select the number of answers.

-If you wish less answers, click the Remove button next to the extra answer.
+If you want fewer answers, click the Remove button next to the extra answer.